 Victory Square Technologies Announces Change Of Auditor

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-24, 2022 (GLOBE NEWSWIRE) -- Victory Square Technologies Inc. (CSE:VST) (OTC:VSQTF) (“VST” or the “Company”) is pleased to announce that it has changed its auditor from Dale Matheson Carr-Hilton Labonte, LLP, Chartered Professional Accountant (the "Former Auditor") to MNP LLP, Chartered Professional Accountant (the "Successor Auditor") effective October 13, 2022.
+VANCOUVER, British Columbia, Oct.
+24, 2022 (GLOBE NEWSWIRE) -- Victory Square Technologies Inc. VST VSQTF ("VST" or the "Company") is pleased to announce that it has changed its auditor from Dale Matheson Carr-Hilton Labonte, LLP, Chartered Professional Accountant (the "Former Auditor") to MNP LLP, Chartered Professional Accountant (the "Successor Auditor") effective October 13, 2022.
 The board of directors of the Company appointed the Successor Auditor as the new auditor until the next Annual General Meeting of the Company.

 There are no reportable events between the Company and the Former Auditors.